If you are expecting you may be considering going on a babymoon for the upcoming holiday of romance.

 Our babymoon (baby #3 not #1) was simply a stay at the hotel in downtown Denver where we stayed on our wedding night.
 Before our third baby, though, I took a solo trip all the way to India during my second trimester.
 Didn’t turn out as well as I’d hoped as during that pregnancy the usual first trimester ills lasted the whole pregnancy.

 Get your guide about safer driving practices for during pregnancy

 When should you go

 Babymoons often take place during the second trimester.
 This is usually when mom is feeling best.
-She’s, hopefully, past the morning sickness and hasn’t yet reached the discomfort and loss of mobility due to a bulging belly.
+She’s — hopefully — past the morning sickness and hasn’t yet reached the discomfort and loss of mobility due to a bulging belly.

 Many women prefer not to fly in the first 12 weeks of pregnancy because they are already feeling nauseous and very tired.
-Doctors consider flying safe prior to 36 weeks, if you are having a healthy pregnancy.
+Doctors consider flying safe for pregnant women prior to 36 weeks, if you are having a healthy pregnancy.
 If you are having complications, especially any that could be worsened by air travel, your doctor may caution you against it.